First Day in the Gym Workout: A Simple 45 Minute Beginner Plan

 Professional guidance can help beginners learn correct form and stay motivated.

-What to Expect on Your First Day in the Gym
+What to Expect on Your First Day at the Gym

 First Day in the Gym Workout for Beginners